 While working with the dogs in our play yard, be sure to only work with one dog at a time.
 Always close and latch the gate when you enter the yard.
-No two dogs should be off leash in the same yard at the same time unless you are trained and cleared by staff to do so.
+No two dogs should be off leash in the same yard at the same time.